SQL Server Data Tools support for 1500 compatibility level

 To create a new tabular model project in SSDT, specify the 1500 compatibility level upon project creation.
 You can also upgrade an existing tabular project to 1500 in the properties window for the BIM file.

 Calculation groups address the issue of proliferation of measures in complex BI models often caused by common calculations like time-intelligence.
 Analysis Services models are reused throughout large organizations, so they tend to grow in scale and complexity.

-Here’s a link to the official documentation page for calculation groups: https://aka.ms/CalculationGroups.
-It contains detailed examples for time-intelligence, currency conversion, dynamic measure formats, and how to set the precedence property for multiple calculation groups in a single model.
+Here is a link to the official documentation page for calculation groups: https://aka.ms/CalculationGroups.
+It contains detailed examples for time-intelligence, currency conversion, dynamic measure formats and how to set the precedence property for multiple calculation groups in a single model.
 We plan to keep this article up to date as we make enhancements to calculation groups and the scenarios covered.